sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 # Rewriting the loss function

-If you take a look at the loss function I made in my previously mentioned article, you'll note that its actually just an average of the squared difference between the true and predicted values of a dataset:
+If you take a look at the loss function I made in my previously mentioned article, you'll note that it's actually just an average of the squared difference between the true and predicted values of a dataset:

 $$\mathcal{L} = \sum_{i=1}^n \left(y_i - f(x_i)\right)^2$$